 Are you kneading for too long?

-Kneading bread in a KitchenAid stand mixer for two minutes is equivalent to kneading by hand for 10-12 minutes, due to the efficient planetary action of the mixer, making it necessary to adapt your favorite recipe to the times and speeds suggested in the use and care guide.
+Kneading bread in a KitchenAid stand mixer for two minutes is equivalent to kneading by hand for 10-12 minutes, due to the effective planetary action of the mixer, making it necessary to adapt your favorite recipe to the times and speeds suggested in the Owner's Manual.

 Are you using the right speed?

 Speed 2 is the only speed that should be used for kneading.

 - Adding a little more flour (1Tbsp. at a time) will help the dough not to climb the hook as much.

 - It is important to realize, however, that some dough will have a stickier consistency and not try to overcompensate with additional flour because it will make the bread too dry.